-Sanders narrowly beats Buttigieg in New Hampshire Democratic primary as Biden lags badly
+Sanders narrowly beats Buttigieg in New Hampshire Democratic primary, Biden finishes fifth

 Up next will be the Feb.
 22 caucuses in Nevada, which has a large Latino population, and the Feb.
 29 primary in South Carolina, which has a large African-American population.

-“We have beaten the odds every step of the way,” Klobuchar told supporters in Concord, New Hampshire.
+“We have beaten the odds every step of the way,” Klobuchar told supporters in Concord.
 “Because of you, we are taking this campaign to Nevada.
 We are going to South Carolina.
 And we are taking this message of unity to the country.”

 Warren said it would be a long, drawn-out battle for the nomination and the race was far from over.
 She decried the party’s infighting and called for unity as the contest moves on.

-“These tactics might work if you’re willing to burn down the party to be the last man standing,” Warren said.
+“These tactics might work if you’re willing to burn down the party to be the last man standing,” Warren said in Manchester.
 “We win when we come together.”

 The late attacks on Sanders in recent weeks were a shift in tactics for his rivals, who had mostly ignored him out of worry about a backlash from his fervent cadre of supporters and out of doubts that Sanders could expand his base.